bitzertech/DevOps/01-exercise-1.md

 The external ip is a cluster ip and can't be accessed directly.
 The 'tunnel' command routes traffic from the 'minikube ip' into the cluster.

-You can get the minikube ip by typing the command:
+You can get the minikube ip by typing the command (needs admin rights):

 ```shell
 $ minikube ip